-For the EOV, having won acceptance by GOOS, the next step is development of a team for long term implementation of Ocean Acoustics in GOOS.
+For the Ocean Sound EOV, having won acceptance by GOOS, the next step is development of a team for long-term implementation of Ocean Sound in GOOS.
 For GLUBS, the keys will be sustainable growth and use of the library.
-For the COVID pause, the growing literature on it.
+The growing literature on the COVID pause documents the outcomes of approaches to measure quieting and its effects on marine ecosystems.